lineceptorg/react-browser-navigator/README.md

 ## A Single React Module to Access Browser Navigator Properties

-This package serves as the React implementation of the Navigator interface.
-The Navigator interface represents the state and the identity of the user agent.
-It allows scripts to query it and to register themselves to carry on some activities.
+This package serves as the React implementation of the [Navigator interface](https://developer.mozilla.org/en-US/docs/Web/API/Navigator) (`windows.navigator`).
+Among other things, the Navigator interface allows us to get useful information out of the browser such as network connection (`onLine`) and the geographic coordinates of the browser (`geoLocation`).

-This package is intended to be used with any React project to access the brower’s `windows.navigator` property.

 # Installation